jzumbrun/requestengine/README.md

     access: ['user']
 }

-// Queries are supplied by a request. const queries = [{
+// Requests are supplied by a client request. const Requests = [{
     name: 'greetings',
     properties: {
         "accent": "british",
     }
 }]

+const requestengine = initRequestEngine({
+    definitions,
+    query: q => pg.query(q)
+})
-supersequel.execute({ definitions, user, queries })
+requestengine.execute({ user, requests })
 ```

 A middleware for express is also provided with a query callback to a live database connection:

 ```
-const supersequel = initSupersequel({
+const requestengine = initRequestEngine({
     definitions,
-    query: q => mysql.exec(q)
+    query: q => pg.query(q)
 })

-app.post('/query', supersequel.middleware())
+app.post('/requests', requestengine.middleware())
 ```

-## Defined queries
+## Request Definitions

-Each query is given a name, an SQL statement, an access list, and an inbound schema.
+Each definitions is given a name, an hql statement, an access list, and an inbound schema.

-Name: Name should reflect the resource and action.
+- name: Name should reflect the resource and action.
 This is only a convention.
 But it must be unique.
-statement: The statement is a simple SQL statement managed by handlebars.
-Handlebars will take care of sql injections.
+- hql: The hql statement is a simple SQL statement managed by handlebars.
+Handlebars will take care of sql injections using postgres parameterization.
-    We have take the liberty to add all lodash functions to handlebars for convenience.
-That are defined as `_trim`, etc.
+We have taken the liberty to add all lodash functions to handlebars for convenience.
+Thay are defined as `_trim`, etc.
-    Each property from the client request will be available to use in the query statement as well as a user object
-    that is provided by boxless via a signin gateway and JWT tokens.
-    All successfull query responses within a client request will be available to subseqent queries in the $history object.
+All successfull requests responses within a client request will be available to subseqent requests in the $history object.
-    An id is required on the query request inorder to access it in the $history object.
-Also the sync must be set to true, in
+An id is required on the request in order to access it in the $history object.
+All requests are run synchronous by default in the order provided.
+Setting async to true, will allow for asynchronous calls, but the $history timeline cannot be guaranteed.
-    order to ensure the previous query is run in proper order.
+- handler: The handler is optional and cannot be combined with the hql property.
+It is a handling function that allows for more flexible control over the request if more complex logic is need that the hql statement alone, cannot provide.
+The handler has access to a hql function to make query calls along with all other data in the request pipeline.
-access: The access array is a whitelist for authorized access to each query.
+- access: The access array is a list for authorized access to each query.
-inboundSchema: Inbound schema utilizes json schema and validates inbound data.
+- inboundSchema: Inbound schema utilizes json schema and validates inbound data.
-outboundSchema: Outbound schema utilizes json schema and validates data coming from the database response.
+- outboundSchema: Outbound schema utilizes json schema and validates data coming from the database response.
     If properties are not defined, they will be removed form the outbound response.
 ```
 {
     "id": "greetings.insert",
     "name": "greetings.insert",
-    sync: true,
-    "statement": "INSERT INTO greetings (description, words, user_id) VALUES ('{{description}}', '{{words}}', {{$user.id}})", "access": ["user"],
+    "hql": "INSERT INTO greetings (description, words, user_id) VALUES ('{{description}}', '{{words}}', {{$user.id}})", "access": ["user"],
     "inboundSchema": {
         "type": "object",